A "Screen and Treat" Helicobacter Pylori Eradication Trial in Adolescents in Three Regions of Chile

 Detailed Description

 Background: Helicobacter pylori (H. pylori) infection is the main cause of gastric cancer (GC), and long-term process occurs from premalignant lesions to carcinoma.
 H. pylori eradication during early stages of disease in young adults ("screen and treat") significantly impacts GC favoring survival, disease reversal and molecular changes.
 Effects of eradication therapy in affecting gut microbiome diversity and composition, and increasing antibiotic resistance rates in commensal bacteria, appear to be transient in most studies.
 The investigators have shown that infection is acquired mainly during the first 5 years of life, most infected children remain persistently infected with low rates of spontaneous eradication and persistently infected children have more abdominal complaints and higher levels of pepsinogen (PG) II (marker of gastric damage).
 A pilot eradication trial in persistently infected school-aged children showed that with sequential triple therapy, eradication was achieved in 96.8% of children, and treated children had a decrease in PG I and II levels compared to non-treated.
 The Investigators propose a "screen and treat" strategy aimed at a transition age between childhood and adulthood, in areas with intermediate-high gastric cancer prevalence, to assess efficacy of eradication, its clinical and molecular benefits and potential microbial side effects.
 Aims: The primary aim will be to determine the effectiveness of H. pylori eradication therapy in 14-18 years old adolescents in three regions with nearly 20-25% persistence rates, and determine the effect of eradication on clinical and serum biomarkers of gastric disease/damage.
 The secondary aims will be to determine the effects of H. pylori eradication therapy on antimicrobial resistance of potentially pathogenic enteric bacteria, and on gut microbiome composition.
 Exploratory aims: To determine the presence of clarithromycin resistance genes in H. pylori by stool analysis of children not achieving eradication, and determine the effects of reinfection on clinical findings indicative of gastric disease, and biomarkers indicative of "gastric damage", gut microbiota composition and antimicrobial resistance of H. pylori and other potentially pathogenic bacteria.
-Methods: The Investigators will invite, through contact with the health and educational authorities of Colina, Temuco and Coyhaique, 14-18 year old students until we reach 1000 adolescents enrolled.
+Methods: The Investigators will invite, through contact with the health and educational authorities of Colina, Temuco and Coyhaique, 14-18 year old students until we reach up to 1000 adolescents enrolled.
 H. pylori screening test (Urea Breath Test; UBT) will be offered, and adolescents with a positive test will undergo two additional tests, separated by 30 days, in order to confirm infection persistence (at least two positive tests).
 It is expected that 20-25% of adolescents screened to be positive for H. pylori, of which over 90% will be persistently infected.
-Subjects will then be randomized 2:1 to receive either an antimicrobial course targeting H. pylori eradication (7 days of lansoprazole and amoxicillin followed by 7 days of lansoprazole and clarithromycin plus metronidazole) or no treatment.
+210 Subjects with persistent infection will then be randomized 2:1 to receive either an antimicrobial course targeting H. pylori eradication (7 days of lansoprazole and amoxicillin followed by 7 days of lansoprazole and clarithromycin plus metronidazole) or no treatment.
 Participants will be followed-up with UBT (1 month post treatment, and then every 6 months for the remaining surveillance period), gastroenterological evaluation (2 weeks pre treatment, 1 month, 3 months, 9 months and 18 months post treatment), blood samples and stool samples (2 weeks pre-treatment, 1 month and 6 months post treatment).
 A subset of 60 non-infected students from each site will be followed-up in matched times.
 To those subjects with persistent infection who do not receive treatment, the same eradication regimen will be offered after they have completed the initial 6-month follow-up with their blood and stool samples taken.

 Serum gastric damage biomarkers will be assessed using GastroPanel® (PGI, PGII, Gastrin) and ELISA commercial kits (VCAM-1, CXCL13).
 Escherichia coli and Enterococcus spp will be cultured from stools samples, and resistance to 6 antimicrobials will be assessed by disk diffusion method.
 H. pylori clarithromycin resistance gene will be amplified from stools using nested-qPCR.
 Composition of gut microbiome will be characterized by amplification and sequencing the 16SrRNA gene from stools, ant then bioinformatics analysis.
 Expected results: The prevalence of persistent H. pylori infection will be around 20-25% in adolescents from Colina, Coyhaique and Temuco.
 Eradication will be successful in >90% of persistently infected students, and reinfection rates will not surpass 15% in a 2-3 year period.
 Eradication will be significantly associated with a decrease in clinical findings indicative of gastric disease, and a decrease in biomarker levels indicative of "gastric damage".
 Treatment will have a transitory effect on increasing antimicrobial resistance rates of potentially pathogen enteric bacteria (Escherichia coli, Enterococcus spp.).
 Treatment will have a transitory effect on disrupting gut microbiota composition at phylum, class, order, family and genus levels, which will be restored to levels comparable to non-infected healthy teenagers at the end of follow-up.
 In those adolescents for whom eradication therapy fails, clarithromycin resistance will be more prevalent in pretreatment samples compared to those eradicating H. pylori; in reinfected children, treatment will have a transitory effect on increasing detection rates of H. pylori clarithromycin resistance genes.